 3) Learn more about your ancestor's wartime experiences

-b.
-Go to the Civil War Trust relevant battlefield and maps pages and look for your ancestor’s unit on maps and in articles.
+- Go to the American Battlefield Trust relevant battlefield and maps pages and look for your ancestor’s unit on maps and in articles.
 You might be able to identify the very acres on which your ancestor fought!

 - Discovering your family’s past can help foster a deep connection with historical events that would otherwise seem distant and impersonal.
 Armed with basic information, you can now find more books to learn more about your ancestor’s wartime role, visit battlefields and other historic sites to walk in their footsteps — and share what you learn with friends and family!